The effects of non Bunch-Davies initial conditions on gravitationally produced relics: GPP for generic initial states

 where in the last equality we have used the fact that, at late times, the DM is collisionless and non-relativistic.
 As such, eventually, we are most primarily interested in the calculation of $\langle n_X\rangle$.
 In general, however, the relevant phenomenological quantity is $\rho_X$, which can be computed in terms of the energy density of the Weyl-rescaled field $\tilde X$ as

 where $\mathcal{H}/V$ is the energy density of the Weyl-rescaled field $\tilde X$.

-We will discuss two equivalent approaches used in the calculation of eq.~\eqref{eq:energy_density}, for the interesting cases of scalars and Majorana fermions, $\tilde X=\{\phi,\chi\}$, for which upper an lower signs apply respectively.
+We will discuss two equivalent approaches used in the calculation of eq.~\eqref{eq:energy_density}, for the interesting cases of scalars and Majorana fermions, $\tilde X=\{\phi,\chi\}$.
 Notice that this includes also the longitudinal component of a massive vector, which naturally appears as a minimally coupled scalar, and on which we will focus in subsequent sections.
 Using these two simple cases will allow us to explain the effect that we want to track.
 More detailed calculations are found in app. \ref{app:conventions_and_fields}.